kylegrover/kylegrover.github.io/resume.md

 </div>
 <div style="flex: 1 0 150px; padding-left: 5px;">
     <h3 class="c22 c11" style="margin: 0; padding-top: 0; text-decoration: none;"><a style="border-radius: 2px;
-box-shadow: 0 1px 5px rgba(0,0,0,0.1); padding: 10px; border: 1px solid; display: block;" class="c8" target="_blank" href="https://willkreiser.com/">Will Kreiser <span style="float: right;" class="fas fa-external-link-alt"></span></a></h3><br><span class="c1 c11"><strong>“Help, I’ve been hacked!”</strong><p>When I found out my friend Will’s website had been hacked, of course I offered to help to fix it.
+box-shadow: 0 1px 5px rgba(0,0,0,0.1); padding: 10px; border: 1px solid; display: block;" class="c8" target="_blank" href="https://willkreiser.com/">Will Kreiser <span style="float: right;" class="fal fa-external-link-alt"></span></a></h3><br><span class="c1 c11"><strong>“Help, I’ve been hacked!”</strong><p>When I found out my friend Will’s website had been hacked, of course I offered to help to fix it.
 We logged into his host, backed up his latest files and databases off the server, and reverted to a previous backup (always keep backups!).
 But oh no, even on his oldest backup, it was still compromised.
 Now what, is it totalled?<br>No way.
 I copied his site to an isolated development environment, purged clearly malicious data and users, deleted questionable plugins, updated everything, and started a security scan.
 His website was back in action that day</p></span>
 </div>
 <div class="web-work-types">
 </div>